BRAND NAME: TENORMIN

 Sometimes atenolol is used in preparing feline patients for surgical treatment of hyperthyroidism, where there is often heart disease as described.

 Atenolol is typically given twice daily.
 It may be given with or without food.
-If a dose is accidentally skipped, simply pick up at the next scheduled dose.
+If a dose is accidentally skipped, do not double up on the next dose.
+Simply pick up at the next scheduled dose and continue with therapy.

 If side effects become a problem or if the decision is made to discontinue atenolol for some other reason, atenolol should not be abruptly stopped.
 It should be tapered off over 1-2 weeks.